IgniteUI/igniteui-docfx/en/components/overlay_scroll.md

 The scroll strategy determines how the scrolling is handled in the provided `IgxOverlayService`.
 There are four scroll strategies:
 1. **NoOperation** - does nothing.
-2. **Block** - the component do not scroll with the window.
-The event is canceled.
-It doesn't scroll.
+2. **Block** - the event is canceled and the component does not scroll with the window.
 3. **Close** - uses a tolerance and closes an expanded component upon scrolling if the tolerance is exceeded.
 4. **Absolute** - scrolls everything.